Benjib0y/RPGWorld-CC-Archive-Manager/README.md

 # RPGWorld-CC-Archive-Manager
-A small application to manage Character Creator databases in RPGWorld Download the zip file and unpack it to your RPGWorld user folder.
+A small application to manage Character Creator databases in RPGWorld.

+Download the zip file and unpack it to your RPGWorld user folder.
 If you do not know where that is, post a message in the RPGWorld General discussion forum/RPGWorld Creators Toys thread and I'll explain.
 Once the program and support file are installed, run CCArchiveManager.
 On first run it will create an empty archive database and present a list of the CC's in your CC database.